 • Drug interactions with other medications

-Addicts who are not a solid candidate for Suboxone treatment, going cold turkey may be the only alternative option.
-Addicts who plan to abstain from heroin use, or any other opioid, can expect severe flu-like withdrawal symptoms and severe cravings.
-It is highly recommended to reach out to a Texas opioid detoxification facility that can provide continuous care and monitoring.
+Addicts who are not a solid candidate for Suboxone treatment, abstinence may be the only alternative option.
+Addicts who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
+It is highly recommended to get help from a Roanoke, TXopioid detoxification center that can assist in managing these symptoms.